 As scientist John Medina puts it, “We are incredible at remembering pictures.
 Hear a piece of information, and three days later you’ll remember 10% of it.
 Add a picture and you’ll remember 65%.”

 Recently I had the pleasure of taking images to the next level.
 Nitya Wahklu did some graphic recording at a workshop I was delivering to the Oregon Organizational Development Network.
 For those who aren’t familiar with graphic recording, Nitya gives a great 5 minute explanation in this Ignite Portland video.

 When a graphic recorder is creating an image as a workshop or meeting happens, everyone feels involved in the process.
 If someone makes a valuable comment from the audience, it gets captured not just in text notes, but in images as well.
 The result is something everyone can take home as a reminder of the most important points.
-See for yourself by clicking to get the full size version of this image:
+See for yourself:

 Read more about Nitya and the great work she did during my workshop in this Oregonian article.
 But don’t limit your learning to just your language channel.
 Be sure to let the images sink into the amazing visual processing channels in your brain.

 Whether drafting, presenting, or graphic recording, a picture is indeed worth a thousand words.